 Touch Probe Cycle 3 measures any position on the workpiece in a selectable direction.
-Unlike other measuring cycles, Cycle 3 enables you to enter the measuring path DIST and feed rate F directly.
+Unlike other measuring cycles, Cycle 3 enables you to enter the measuring range SET UP and feed rate F directly.
 Also, the touch probe retracts by a definable value after determining the measured value MB.